Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Generative AI Agent Framework for Next-Generation MIMO Networks

 \subsubsection{Generative Artificial Intelligence}

-GAI has garnered widespread interest for its creative capability for generating new content, including texts, images, formulas, and designs.
-GAI embraces many promising concepts and technologies, such as the transformers, generative adversarial networks (GANs), and generative diffusion models (GDMs) \cite{2023arXiv230805384D}.
-Transformers have revolutionized machine processing of human language through their attention mechanism, enabling parallel input processing, exemplified by large language models such as ChatGPT.
-GANs operate on the zero-sum game principle, comprising a generator that produces synthetic data indistinguishable from real data, and a discriminator tasked with distinguishing between the synthetic and authentic data.
+GAI has been widely studied for its creative capability for generating new content, including texts, images, formulas, and designs.
+GAI embraces many promising concepts and technologies, such as the transformers, Generative Adversarial Networks (GANs), and Generative Diffusion Models (GDMs) \cite{2023arXiv230805384D}.
+Among them, transformers have revolutionized the machine processing of human language through their attention mechanism, enabling parallel input processing, exemplified by large language models such as ChatGPT.
+GANs operate based on the zero-sum game principle, which comprises a generator that produces synthetic data indistinguishable from real data, and a discriminator tasked with distinguishing between the synthetic and authentic data.